Benjamin Moore Dark Harbor is a dark, enticing bluish-green paint color that exhibits a rich and stark feel in a room.

 BM Dark Harbor would play stunning on the kitchen cabinets.
 Especially if you have a maximalist and glam style, this paint color would play fundamental.

-Furthermore, you can also add floral blue and green wallpaper on the backsplash with a tinge of brass or golden on the knobs, lighting fixtures, and pull handles.
+And, you can also add floral blue and green wallpaper on the backsplash with a tinge of brass or gold on the knobs, lighting fixtures, and pull handles.

 Using on Exteriors